csutter/punkt/README.md

 ### On devcontainers

-The repository provides a `install.sh` file which will automatically be picked up by VS Code when starting a devcontainer or attaching to a regular Docker container.
+The `tag-devcontainer` tag provides an `install.sh` file which will should be configured in VS Code as the devcontainer install script (alongside an install directory of `$HOME/dotfiles`).
+This will set up `rcm` and other tooling, and set up the dotfiles.

 ## Brewfile